What Is Capsicum Spray? Complete 2025 Guide

 Accidents happen, but if you’ve accidentally sprayed pepper spray in house, remember that the discomfort is temporary.
 With prompt action, the environment can be cleared within a few hours.

-To fully grasp what is capsicum spray, it’s worth diving deeper into the science.
-The active component, capsaicin, is an alkaloid that binds to sensory neurons in the body.
-Specifically, it activates the TRPV1 receptor, which signals heat and pain sensations to the brain.
+To fully understand what capsicum spray is, it helps to explore the science behind it.
+The active ingredient, capsaicin, is an alkaloid that binds to sensory neurons and activates the TRPV1 receptor, which sends heat and pain signals to the brain.

-- Eyes shut reflexively due to overwhelming irritation.
+The eyes close reflexively due to intense irritation.

 Beyond asking what is pepper spray, many people wonder how it is used today.
 Its applications extend beyond self-defense: